Does your home need a facelift?

 Some tips to help make color choices and planning easier.

-* Subdivide the rooms and furnishings into main areas (floor, walls or ceiling), secondary areas (window treatments, large furnishings) and accent area.
-The room scheme is primarily determined by main and secondary areas.
+- Subdivide the rooms and furnishings into main areas (floor, walls or ceiling), secondary areas (window treatments, large furnishings) and accent area.
+The room scheme is primarily determined by the main and secondary areas.

 For an oversized room, consider trimming window frames and moldings in a contrasting or complementary color to the wall.
 But remember for resale value not everyone likes painted woodwork.